 Puppies are born with a sterile gut, and their mother seeds their gut with good bacteria during cleaning and care.
-However, puppies can also get coccidia from their moms, so the goal is to keep the puppy's exposure to a minimum number.
+However, puppies are often introduced to Coccidia through their mothers' infected feces.
+Coccidia can be spread from puppies to kittens and vice versa.
+The goal is to keep the puppy's exposure to a minimum number.

 FOREIGN PRODUCTS - AUSTRALIA

 by Bayer is a product that we are often asked about.
 The bad news is that this drug is not available in the United States legally, but it is available in some other countries by prescription.
 The active ingredient, Toltrazuril, is active inside the cell where Coccidia reproduce.
 This means Baycox kills Coccidia, while most treatments just prevent Coccidia from reproducing.
 A study on puppies showed it to be very effective for eliminating Coccidia from the puppy.
 Off-label use for kittens in Germany showed no adverse effects, and it's also effective against Toxoplasmosis.
 Toltrazuril is closely related to Ponazuril (Marquis®

 ), and there is no benefit to using Baycox over Marquis.
 Bayer has no plans currently to bring this product to the U.S.

 Even though Coccidia is always present in an animal, if you can prevent them from becoming an issue, you may never need to treat Coccidia again!

 If you need help, call us at 1-800-786-4751.